from ribasim import run_ribasimReservoir

 3 Plot flows

-)# Add the edge names and then remove unnamed edges
+# Add the link names and then remove unnamed links

 # Plot the flow data, interactive plot with Plotly